-Butter is mostly made up of heart healthy saturated fat and is low in polyunsaturated fat, while olive oil is mostly monounsaturated fat and has a higher PUFA content.
+Butter is mostly made up of heart-healthy saturated fat and is low in polyunsaturated fat, while olive oil is mostly monounsaturated fat and has a higher PUFA content.

-Which Is Safe To Cook With?
+Which Fat Is Safe To Cook With – Olive Oil or Butter?

 Both oils are healthy oils.
 One is indeed more nutrient dense, but both are safe to consume.
-Make sure you’re eating organic olive oil that hasn’t been adulterated with cheap oils to cut costs.
-There is no need to give up butter, because you should be eating more of it!
+Make sure you’re eating organic olive oil that is free from cost-cutting cheap oils.